Trend Following Swing Strategies

 Step 1: Identify the Trend

-Step 2: Wait for Pullback
+Step 2: Wait for the Pullback

 Step 3: Scanner Alert